-NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.131(2) and 314.073(3) require the board to establish continuing competency requirements and approve providers of continuing education.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.131(2) and 314.073(3) require the Board of Nursing to promulgate administrative regulations establishing requirements for continuing competency and approval of providers of continuing education.
 This administrative regulation establishes requirements for providers of continuing education.

 Section 1.
 Definitions.
 (1) "Continuing education activity" means an offering given by a provider of continuing education who has been approved by the board and that relates to the practice of nursing or contributes to the competency of a nurse extending knowledge beyond that obtained in initial nursing preparation or pertinent to specific work requirements.

 (2) "Refresher course" means an organized learning experience, designed, planned, and evaluated to meet behavioral outcomes designed to update knowledge of nursing theory and practice competencies by licensure category.

 Section 2.
 (1) A provider applicant who wants to offer a continuing education activity or a refresher course shall submit an:

 (b) Application fee as established in 201 KAR 20:240.

 (2) If an application is approved, the board shall issue a provider number to the applicant.